exced/exced.github.io.old/about.md

 I'm currently pursuing a double degree : M.S. in Computer Science in Canada.

 I'm looking for an internship for summer / fall 2017 as software engineer.
-I like web technologies and machine learning.
+I like web technologies, machine learning (computer science & maths in general).

 I like practicing ski, ice skating, football.
 I'd love to travel more in the next years.